Archival Storage, SSD & Memory

 Storage Types and Storage Policies

-Storage Types: ARCHIVE, DISK, SSD and RAM_DISK
+Storage Types: ARCHIVE, DISK, SSD, RAM_DISK and NVDIMM

 The first phase of Heterogeneous Storage (HDFS-2832) changed datanode storage model from a single storage, which may correspond to multiple physical storage medias, to a collection of storages with each storage corresponding to a physical storage media.
 It also added the notion of storage types, DISK and SSD, where DISK is the default storage type.